integreat-io/integreat/README.md

 - `id`: An action payload may include an `endpoint` property, that will be matched against this `id`.
-For actions with an endpoint id, no other matching properties will be considered
+For actions with an endpoint id, no other matching properties will be considered.
-- `type`: When set, the endpoint will only be used for actions with the specified schema type (not to be confused with the action type)
+- `type`: When set, the endpoint will only be used for actions with the specified schema type (the schema's id).
-- `scope`: May be `member` or `collection`, to specify that the endpoint should be used to request one item (member) or an entire collection of items.
-  Setting this to `member` will require an `id` property in the action payload.
-  Not setting this property signals an endpoint that will work for both
+- `scope`: May be `member`, `members`, or `collection`, to specify that the endpoint should be used to request one item (member) by id, several items by ids, or an entire collection of items.
+Setting this to `member` or `members` will require an `id` property in the action payload, and this should be an array of ids for `members`.
+Not setting this property signals an endpoint that will work for all scopes.
+- `params`: TODO
+- `filters`: TODO
 - `action`: May be set to the type string of an action.
-The endpoint will match only actions of this type
+The endpoint will match only actions of this type.

+> Editor's note: Double check that the order here is correct.

 Endpoints are matched to an action by picking the matching endpoint with highest level of specificity.
 E.g., for a GET action asking for resources of type